timescale/docs/timescaledb/how-to-guides/distributed-hypertables/manage-data-nodes.md

 <highlight type="warning">
 The ability to move chunks between data nodes is an experimental feature that is under active development.
-Use in production environments at your own risk.
+We recommend that you do not use this feature in a production environment.
 </highlight>

 The move operation involves several transactions and therefore cannot